 And here comes the best part: the world is endless for us to experience!

-The coolest thing about traveling is that the experience is actually different from one person to another.
-What I mean here is that if you take ten random people and present them a journey to the same country, they will all come back with divergent memories and impressions, sometimes diametrically opposed.
+The coolest thing about travelling is that the experience is actually different from one person to another.
+What I mean here is that if you take ten random people and gift them a journey to the same country, they will all come back with divergent memories and impressions, sometimes diametrically opposed.

 Let’s imagine two people.